sahithyandev/s3/src/content/docs/data-communication-and-networking/30-wireless-networks.md

 Wireless networks are required when devices are mobile, users are nomadic and temporary connections are needed.

-## Challenges

-Wireless networks face more challenges compared to wired networks.

-- Finding location of nodes
-- Services (Addressing, Routing, etc.)
-- Path loss, Fading, Interference
-- Multipath propagation

-### Handoff

-Change of attachment from one base station to another.

-### Hidden Terminal Problem

-When two or more stations are within range of each other but not within range of the base station, they cannot communicate directly.

-### Spread spectrum

-A technique used in wireless networks to transmit signals over a wider frequency band than the required minimum.

-Helps reduce interference, improve resistance to eavesdropping, and enhance reliability in environments with noise and multipath effects.

-Common spread spectrum methods include Frequency Hopping Spread Spectrum (FHSS) and Direct Sequence Spread Spectrum (DSSS).

-### FHSS

-Short for Frequency Hopping Spread Spectrum.
-A spread spectrum technique that uses a pseudo-random sequence of frequencies to transmit data.
-The transmitter hops between frequencies at a high rate, making it difficult for an attacker to intercept the signal.
-Spreading code defines the order of frequencies that are used.

-### DSSS

-Short for Direct Sequence Spread Spectrum.
-Each bit in the original signal is represented by multiple bits in the transmitted signal using a _spreading code_.

-Spreading code is a pseudo-random sequence of bits.

-Data stream is combined with spreading code using XOR at the sender.
-Received signal is de-spread by XOR-ing with the same spreading code.

-## Code Division Multiple Access

-A multiplexing technique used with spread spectrum.

-### Steps

-- Take the data signal
-- Break each bit into _chips_ according to a fixed pattern called _chipping code_
-  - Chipping code a sequence of '1's and '-1's.
-  - Specific to each user.
-  - Codes must be orthogonal
-  - Data signal’s ‘1’ is represented by chipping code as it is and ‘0’ by complement of the code
-- Decode the received chip pattern using bit by bit multiplication with chipping code of relevant sender

 ## Terminology

 ### Base Station